 Major Samuel Sharp

 Today I'd like to present Major Samuel Sharp and his grand-daughter Ida May Sharp.
+He was the son of Henry Raiford Sharp and Mary Chambers.
 Major Sharp served in the Confederate States of America and was in the same unit as John W. Moran, the 31st Tennessee.
-He was born in McNairy County Tennessee on February 20, 1838 and died in Corinth Mississippi on December 1, 1906.
+He was born in McNairy County Tennessee on February 20, 1838 and died in St. Louis Missouri on December 16, 1906 at the home of his daughter, Ida Lee Sanders..
 His wife was Mary Jane Idotha "Dosh" Fulghum.
 Samuel and Dosh had five children: Ida Lee Sharp 1867-1945, William Raiford Sharp 1875-1878, Elmer Clinton Sharp 1877-1942, John Benjamin Sharp 1879-1912 and Thomas Jefferson Sharp 1881-1913.